Preparing to Come to the Spring Seminar

 We can also suggest looking into housing through the Guest Rooms at Union Theological Seminary.

-If you wish to find a roommate, we recommend posting on the Facebook event When Crisis Calls Advancing Just Migration for All to see if anyone else is looking as well!
+If you wish to find a roommate, we recommend posting on the Facebook event Equity in Action: Gender in an Intersecting World to see if anyone else is looking as well!

 Accommodations at HI New York